takanotume24/StarCloner/README.md

 3. **Sort and display**
    - Repositories are sorted alphabetically by their `full_name` (e.g., `owner/repo`) and displayed to the user.

-4. **Confirmation & cloning**
+4. **Confirmation & clone/pull**
-   - StarCloner shows the number of repositories to be processed and asks for confirmation.
+   - StarCloner shows how many repositories match your filters.
-   - If confirmed, each repository is cloned into a local directory named after the GitHub username (e.g., `octocat`).
+   - Unless the `--yes` option is used, StarCloner asks for confirmation before proceeding.
-   - If `--dry-run` is specified, StarCloner only displays which repositories would be cloned and does not perform the actual cloning.
+   - For each repository, if a local directory already exists, StarCloner runs `git pull`.
+Otherwise, it runs `git clone`.

 ## Notes